Contact:

 When there is a scene I would like to photograph without disturbing the action, I keep the camera at waist-level and don’t use the viewfinder.
 If the scene is especially delicate, I don’t look at my subject, or even turn toward them.
 In this mode, photography becomes a visceral activity.
 My hands and forearms, connecting the camera to the rest of my body, become the viewfinder, another sort of peripheral vision another “eyes.”
 The photographs that come out of this work have a spontaneous feel, a physicality.
 They are taken, literally, at “gut level” and reflect that to the viewer.

 I have been taking pictures in this manner (when the occasion requires it) since the early 1980s.
-I have become used to switching into this mode when putting a camera in front of my face would ruin a picture, and I’ve become used to obtaining my desired results.
+I have become used to switching into this mode when putting a camera in front of my face would ruin a picture and I’ve become used to obtaining my desired results.
 While visiting Paris for ten days in the spring of 1996, I used my habitual techniques for taking candid pictures.
 After returning home to Boston, Massachusetts, I printed my pictures and found that almost all of the subjects I had intended to take candids of were, in fact, aware they were being photographed.

 Three members of the Compagnie Républicain de Sécurité in front of protesters at a demonstration.